colonelwatch/dotfiles/README.md

 9. Connect to WiFi network through `nmtui` and manually set DNS to `1.1.1.1`, `1.0.0.1`, and `8.8.8.8`

 10. Execute `recovery.sh`, which includes manual prompts and recovery
+    * Authorize home recovery from Google Drive by logging in on the browser
+    * Accept github fingerprint to proceed with Logseq graph recovery
     * Enter user password to set `fish` as the login shell
-    * Authorize home recovery from Google Drive by logging in on the browser

 11. `connect` and `trust` the Airpods Pro 2 (`C0:95:6D:A7:F1:4D`) through `bluetoothctl`